 ♦ Squalane is a great choice.
 This ingredient is found naturally in our sebum.
 The source of squalene used in skin care products is found in olives.

-♦ Ceramides formulated in moisturizers are fatty acids that help to protect the lipid by-layers, assisting in the retention of moisture.
+♦ Ceramides formulated in moisturizers are fatty acids that help to protect the oil production, assisting in the retention of moisture.

-♦ Vitamin E has healing properties and protects the skin from oxidative stress and soothes inflamed skin.
+♦ Vitamin E has healing properties and protects the skin from free radicals causing accelerated aging, and soothes inflamed skin.

 There are many more ingredients to consider including oils from Avocados, Grapeseeds, Sweet Almonds, and Shea and Mango butters to name a few.

 When the weather report announces a wind chill factor and sub-zero temperatures, before going outside apply a thin layer of a petrolatum-based product.
 The barrier of protection from this ingredient prevents the skin from becoming vulnerable to the inclement weather.

 It is best to minimize aggressive exfoliating services during freezing temperatures, especially an acids with a low pH.
 A low pH and the alcohol used in the formula as a vehicle increases penetration.
 In the case of glycolic, it has the smallest molecular structure of all alpha hydroxy acids.
 The small molecular structure and the alcohol as a vehicle delivers glycolic rapidly into outer layer of the skin.
 This action may cause “crusting” of dry, irritated, winter skin.